AnishDe12020/100-days-of-code/log.md

 **Today's Progress**: Made the User profile page in my side project and small improvements.

 **Thoughts:** Should have started the landing page today but that should be finished by tomorrow.
 Also plan on deploying to prod tomorrow.

+### Day 35: 29th March, 2022, Tuesday

+**Today's Progress**: Added a new feature to my side project, almost done with the landing page, preparing to deploy to production.
+Also leaked the project on Twitter 👀

+**Thoughts:** Thought I would be able to do a little more but tomorrow is the day to deploy to prod.
+I hope everything goes well.....